prikhi/pencil/docs/source/reference/behaviours.rst

 Input value
 ^^^^^^^^^^^

-* **dimensionValue**: an expression that returns the value of type Dimension.
+* **dimensionValue**: an expression that returns a value of type Dimension.

 Result
 ^^^^^^

-The width and height attributes of the target object is set to the dimensionValue object.
+The width and height attributes of the target object are set to the values represented by the dimensionValue object.

 Example
 ^^^^^^^